AutoRecursive/DailyArxiv/README.md

 # ArXiv Paper Browser

-A modern web application for browsing recent ArXiv papers with a beautiful card-based interface.
+A modern ArXiv paper browser that makes academic surfing enjoyable.
+Features a beautiful card-based interface, smart category filtering, and real-time updates.
+Your daily companion for discovering cutting-edge research papers in computer science and beyond.

 Built with Vue.js and Python FastAPI.

 ![Screenshot of the application](screenshot.png)